 The Return of the Nostalgic Back-Yard Wedding or Mini Wedding.

 Couples are now opting for smaller more intimate outdoor spaces.
 They are focusing less on decor end more on natural picturesque outdoor landscapes.
 Couples are looking for a simplified setting and smaller spaces for a celebration of 40-60 verses 200 plus people.
-With many venues unable to accommodate parties of any size due to covid restrictions many couples have start embracing the nostalgia of the once scorned upon "Football Weddings".
+With many venues unable to accommodate parties of any size due to covid restrictions many couples have started embracing the nostalgia of the once scorned "Football Weddings".
 Popularized in the 40's and 50's, the football wedding or Italian football wedding Â was a celebration usually held in the yard with sandwiches, cakes and trays of cookies Â and all sorts of food prepared by the entire family as an affordable and fun way to celebrate with extended family and friends.
-The regained popularity of the back-yard wedding has really reduced the stress on the wedding couple and allowed them to genuinely enjoy the party with family and friends.
+The regained popularity of the backyard wedding has really reduced the stress on the wedding couple and allowed them to genuinely enjoy the party with family and friends.
 Maybe they have incorporated some new features like a fun food truck for dessert or tacos.
-But all in all it's a low key, laid back budget friendly event.
+But all in all, it's a low-key, laid-back budget-friendly event.

 Affordability and Budget Conscience

-The Claddagh ringis really a fede rings and have a long history dating back to Roman times.
+The Claddagh ring is really a fede rings and has a long history dating back to Roman times.
 The name "fede" derives from the Italian phrase mani in fede meaning loosely "hands joined in faith" or "hands joined in loyalty".
-The clasped hands were viewed as promise ring used as an engagement ring or wedding ring in medieval and Renaissance Europe.
-The Irish Claddagh ringis a version of the fede ring has roots deeply seeded in long standing Irish tradition
+The clasped hands were viewed as promise ring used as an engagement ring or wedding rings in medieval and Renaissance Europe.
+The Irish Claddagh ringis a version of the fede ring that has roots deeply seeded in long-standing Irish tradition

-Claddagh Rings are world renowned, and are worn by both men and women, single or taken.
+Claddagh Rings are world-renowned, and are worn by both men and women, single or taken.
 Irish Claddagh rings are named for the ancient fishing village of Claddagh, near Galway, Ireland, dating back to the 17th century.
-The Claddagh ring in Irish is fÃ¡inne Chladaigh and is a traditional Irish ring which represents love, loyalty, and friendship.
+The Claddagh ring in Irish is fÃ¡inne Chladaigh and is a traditional Irish ring that represents love, loyalty, and friendship.
 The hands represent friendship, the heart represents love, and the crown represents loyalty.
-The Irish Cladddaghring, as currently known, was first produced in the 17th century.
+The Irish Cladddagh ring, as currently known, was first produced in the 17th century.